adoyle-h/neovim-config/README.en.md

     vim.opt.rtp:prepend { vim.fn.stdpath('config') .. '/plugged/adoyle-neovim-config' }
     require('adoyle-neovim-config').setup {
       config = {
+        proxy = {
           -- If you are in China Mainland, it is suggested to set 'https://ghproxy.com/' (Do not missing the last '/').
           -- Otherwise, remove this option.
           github = 'https://ghproxy.com/', -- emptry string or proxy url
+        },
       },
     }
     EOF